wne-cs351-f25/cs351-pa9-continuations/README.md

 ### Part 2: Duck Typing vs Static Typing (25 points)

-**Background:** In PA7, you built a type checker for TYPE0/TYPE1 languages with static type checking.
+**Background:** In PA7, you used a type checker for TYPE0/TYPE1 languages with static type checking.
 Python uses duck typing: "If it walks like a duck and quacks like a duck, it must be a duck."

 **Tasks:**